LowieHuyghe/edmunds-python/docs/localization/localization.md

 Localization is used to tailor an experience for the user that is totally customized to his/her language, unit-system, currency,...

+Accuracy in localization is achieved using different sources and factors:
+* Locale is determined based on (first = highest priority):
+  - Given locale (fixed locale set on client side. given as argument.)
+  - Browser accept languages
+  - User agent
+  - Fallback locale set in config
+* Location is determined on the client ip address using the given drivers.
+* Time-zone is determined based on (first = highest priority):
+  - Location
+  - Fallback time-zone set in config

+The locale will determine how values are formatted and which translations are shown to the user.
+The locales are processed for usage and will comply to the following rules:
+* Locales specifying a region will also be processed without region (nl_NL => nl_NL, nl)
+* Only supported locales will be used.

 ## Configuration